zed-wong/mixin-dev-log/NFT/how-to-transfer-nft-through-js.md

 ```

 That's about it!
-If you have any question, leave in the comment down below.
+If you have any questions, leave a comment down below.